kptdev/kpt/docs/kpt_tree.md

 kpt tree supports printing arbitrary fields using the '--field' flag.

-By default, kpt tree uses the package structure for the tree structure, however when printing from the cluster, the owners structure may be used instead.
+By default, kpt tree uses the package structure for the tree structure, however when printing from the cluster, the Resource graph structure may be used instead.

 ```